 CPA Exam Schedule: Testing Window Timeline

 While you’re deciding which CPA Exam section to sit for first, you should know when you can take the exam.
 You can only sit for the CPA Exam during its four testing windows per calendar year.
-Each testing window includes the first two months of the quarter (i.e., January/February, April/May, July/August, October/November).
-In addition, the AICPA has declared a testing window extension of 10 days for the remaining 2017 window, meaning you can schedule your exam sections through December 10, 2017.
+Each testing window includes the first two months of the quarter (i.e., January/February, April/May, July/August, October/November) and the first ten days of the third month in the quarter.

 CPA Exam Schedule: 18-Month Time Frame